machinevisionbeans/traderbot/README.md

 5. Run main.py or mainTest.py

 ## How to Use IBAPI with Virtualenv
-1. Download Python Native API from here http://interactivebrokers.github.io/
+~~1.
+Download Python Native API from here http://interactivebrokers.github.io/
 2. Go into the directory – /TWS API/source/pythonclient.
-In this folder, run the python3 setup.py install file to install the API as a package.
+In this folder, run the python3 setup.py install file to install the API as a package.~~
+The original file had bugs that resulted in errors on API disconnect.
+It was fixed using code from here: https://github.com/PythonForForex/Interactive-brokers-python-api-guide/tree/master/Common%20Errors.
+1. Go to src/ibAPIinstall/pythonclient
+2. run python3 setup.py install
 3. By running that in the virtualenv, the ibapi can be used within the virtualenv